What is Zoning?

 Why is the City writing a new Zoning By-law?

-The Planning Act requires that a municipality’s zoning by-law complies with its official plan.
+The Planning Act requires that a municipality’s zoning by-law conforms with its official plan.
 London’s current zoning by-law, Z.-1, was approved in 1993 to implement the policies of the City’s 1989 Official Plan.
 Since then the city’s context has changed considerably.
 The London Plan is meant to be a more accessible, plain language document and has replaced the traditional concept of land use designations with Place Types, which consider the use, intensity, and form of development equally to achieve great places throughout the city.
 As such, it is necessary to create an entirely new by-law that accounts for these changes and that can better implement The London Plan.

 How does ReThink Zoning affect me?